 1835: Joseph Henry invented the electrical relay, used to send electrical currents long distances.

 1837: Thomas Davenport invented the electric motor, an invention that is used in most electrical appliances today.

 1839: Sir William Robert Grove developed the first fuel cell, a device that produces electrical energy by combining hydrogen and oxygen.

 1841: James Prescott Joule showed that energy is conserved in electrical circuits involving current flow, thermal heating, and chemical transformations.
 A unit of thermal energy, the Joule, was named after him.

-1844: Samuel Morse invented the electric telegraph, a machine that could send messages long distances across wire.
+1844: Samuel Morse invented the electric telegraph, the machine that could send messages long distances across the wire.

 1876: Charles Brush invented the “open coil” dynamo (or generator) that could produce a study current of electricity.

 1878: Joseph Swan, an Englishman, invented the first incandescent lightbulb (also called an “electric lamp”).
 His lightbulb burned out quickly.
 Charles Brush developed an arc lamp that could be powered by a generator.